Compliance and Ethics Training FAQ

 • Cybersecurity Awareness: UT System policy, UT Austin policy, and the Texas Government Code all require cybersecurity training for employees and certain State contractors/subcontractors within the first 30 days of employment and every year thereafter.

 • Title IX Basics: The President's Office requires mandatory training for all faculty and staff, as well as student employees designated by the Title IX Coordinator.
-This training is required to be completed within the first 30 days of your employment and then again every two years.
+This training is required to be completed within the first 90 days of your employment and then again every two years.

 Additional requirements may exist depending upon your job duties.
 You may need to take courses on HIPAA, FERPA, VIP, Bloodborne pathogens, Child protection, Cash handling, Human Subjects Research, Driver training, or others.
 These requirements are due to a variety of laws, rules, and policies.
-Each of these courses is owned by a different department, but you can contact training@compliance.utexas.edu if you have questions.
+Each of these courses is owned by a different department, but you are welcome to contact training@compliance.utexas.edu if you have questions.
 If we can't answer your question, we can at least point you to someone who can.

 The majority of required courses will be found in UTLearn, however a handful of courses are housed elsewhere.
 If you’re not sure where a particular class is located, please refer to the email you received stating you needed to take training.
 That email should contain a link to the appropriate system.
 If you no longer have the email or need additional assistance, please contact the Compliance Training Program Manager.